-The following table sets forth the names of the directors of TSU as of March 2, 2022, their places of residence and their principal occupations within the last five years.
+The following table sets forth the names of the directors of TSU as of March 8, 2023, their places of residence and their principal occupations within the last five years.

-Directors Principal Occupation During the Past Five Years Director Since David W. Cornhill(1) Alberta, Canada Chair of the Board of Directors Mr. Cornhill is Chair of the Board of Directors of TSU.
+Name and Residence of Directors Principal Occupation During the Past Five Years Director Since David W. Cornhill (1) Alberta, Canada Chair of the Board of Directors Mr. Cornhill is Chair of the Board of Directors of TSU.
 Mr. Cornhill served as Chairman of the board of directors of AltaGas, from inception in 1994 until 2019.
 He is also a founding shareholder of AltaGas (and its predecessors).
 He remains on the board of directors of AltaGas as a director.
 He was Chief Executive Officer of AltaGas from 1994 until 2016 and served as interim co-chief executive officer from July to December 2018.
 Prior to forming AltaGas, Mr. Cornhill served in various capacities with Alberta and Southern Gas Co.
 Ltd, including Vice President, Finance and Administration, Treasurer and President and Chief Executive Officer.
-September 5, 2018
+September 5, 2018 Gregory A. Aarssen(1) Ontario, Canada Mr. Aarssen is an entrepreneur and independent businessman and has been President of Aarssen Management Service Inc. since 1997.
+Mr. Aarssen was Co-President Gas of AltaGas from 2010 until his retirement in 2012, and prior thereto held senior roles with AltaGas and PremStar Energy Canada Inc. September 5, 2018 Patrick Chabot Québec, Canada Mr. Chabot is Senior Director, Infrastructure Investments at PSP Investments, a position he has held since 2022.
+Prior thereto, Mr. Chabot held the position of Director, Infrastructure Investments at PSP Investments from 2019 to 2022, and Manager, Infrastructure Investments at PSP Investments from 2017 to 2019.
+Mr. Chabot holds a Master of Science in Finance and a Bachelor of Business Administration from Laval University and is a CFA Charterholder.
+March 31, 2020